Sun-Lab-NBB/sollertia-unity-tasks/README.md

     2. That the **Actor** parameter is set.
 If it is None, use the dropdown menu to set it to the **Actor Object** in the scene.
 4. The *Task* script contains additional parameters which should not need to be modified:
-    - **Must Lick**: Determines whether the animal has to lick within the reward zone to get the reward.
-If disabled, the animal gets the reward by entering the reward region and colliding with the invisible reward boundary wall.
+    - **Require Lick**: Determines whether the animal has to lick within the stimulus trigger zone to get the stimulus.
+If disabled, the animal gets the stimulus by entering the stimulus zone and colliding with the invisible stimulus boundary wall.
       **Note!** During sl-experiment runtimes, this parameter is automatically overridden by the sl-experiment GUI and runtime logic, so setting the parameter in Unity will likely be ignored at runtime.
-    - **Visible Marker**: Determines whether to reveal the typically hidden reward zone collision boundary to the animal. **Note!** During sl-experiment runtimes, this parameter is automatically overridden by the sl-experiment GUI and runtime logic, so setting the parameter in Unity will likely be ignored at runtime.
+    - **Visible Boundary**: Determines whether to reveal the typically hidden stimulus trigger zone collision boundary to the animal. **Note!** During sl-experiment runtimes, this parameter is automatically overridden by the sl-experiment GUI and runtime logic, so setting the parameter in Unity will likely be ignored at runtime.
     - **Track Length**: The length of the track's wall cue sequence, in Unity units, to pre-create before runtime.
       This is most relevant for tasks with multiple wall cue motifs and random transitions between these motifs.